etsygankov/hello-world/README.md

 # hello-world
 for testing purposes
-just to test how does these braches work
+just to test how do these braches work